Minor

 Minor course requirements (8 units)

-(A) Four foundation courses:
+(A) Four core requirements:

 - Logic: 150 Elementary Logic I,